 Discrimination: The law provides for protection of women's rights to equal access to education, employment, and property.
-Nonetheless, women experienced discrimination in access to employment and in rates of pay for the same or substantially similar work.
-In August the National Assembly passed labor legislation that protects pregnant women from being fired.
+Nonetheless, women experienced discrimination in access to employment and in rates of pay for the same or substantially similar work as men.